-Today the country has 101.53 GW of capacity for renewable energy.
-This makes up 38% of the total installed power capacity.
-The installed power generation capacity has grown at a CAGR of 17.33% from FY16-20.
+Today the country has 152.36 GW of capacity for renewable energy.
+This makes up 38.56% of the total installed power capacity.

 One of the biggest reasons for this growth has been the push and widespread support given by the government.
-By next year the government aims at achieving 227 GW of renewable energy capacity to cross the targets set as per the Paris Agreement of 175 GW.
+By the end of 2022, the government aims at achieving 227 GW of renewable energy capacity to cross the targets set as per the Paris Agreement of 175 GW.
 Out of this 114GW will be solar energy and 67 GW is wind power capacity.

 By 2030 the government aims to establish a renewable energy capacity of 523 GW.
 Out of this 60% will be supplied from solar and 14% from Hydro.

-Now that we have gone through the bright prospects of the industry let us have a look at the top green energy stocks in India.
+Now that we have gone through the bright prospects of the industry let us have a look at the best green energy stocks in India.

 Tata Power has set goals to increase its renewable energy production capacity to 15GW by 2025.
-Clean energy currently makes up 32% of Tata Power’s portfolio and the company plans to increase this to 40% by 2025 and 80% by 2030.
-In an attempt to do so the company has already stopped building coal-based capacity.
+Clean energy currently makes up 34% of Tata Power’s portfolio and the company plans to increase this to 40% by 2025 and 80% by 2030.
+In an attempt to do so, the company has already stopped building coal-based capacity.

 Apart from just producing renewable energy, they are also focussing on some of the core problems plaguing the industry.
 The most important being setting up charging stations.